This article may contain links from our affiliate partners. Please read how we make money!

 As you can see, the Ancona Inserta Chef is the quietest range hood on our list.
 It comes in at an impressively low 38 decibels and is 40-50% lower than most of the other range hoods on the list.

-When selecting the right range hood for you, you need to choose one that has a hood size sufficient enough to collect the fumes created while cooking.
+When selecting the right range hood for you, you need to choose one that has a vent hood size sufficient enough to collect the fumes created while cooking.

 How do I know what size range hood I need?